coxmediagroup/Tic-Tac-Toe/README.md

 It currently only supports playing against the computer but the user may choose to play as either X or O.

+### Demo
+A demo can be played at http://www.engineignite.com:8001/

 ### Requirements
  + Django >= 1.3
  + The X's & O's module (xsos.py)